 A common muscle imbalance that occurs is our external rotators (Infraspinatus and teres minor) are TURNED UP and our internal rotators (subscapularis) are turned down.
-This can lead to shortening of our external rotators which can increase our chances of sub acromial impingement (Larsen et al).
+This can lead to the shortening of our external rotators which can increase our chances of subacromial impingement (Littlewood et al., 2011).

 You see our typical gym guy with a pumped up chest and forgetting about training other areas of the upper body.
 This is someone who trains mainly their “pushers”, a very common imbalance.

 For a stable and functional shoulder we need to perform pulling exercises as well as pushing exercises, stressing both anterior and posterior aspects of our upper body.
 Many people neglect their posterior musculature and neglecting an area of the upper body will affect the joint as movement patterns will be affected.
 This is due to the anterior and posterior muscles of the upper body not working as a team.
 Deficits in flexibility and strength of the “pushers” and “pullers” increases other muscular compensations and increases our risks of shoulder injury and dysfunctions (Negrete et al., 2013).